bug400/pyilper/README.md

 ----------------

-Much code was taken from ILPER for Windows (Copyright (c) 2008-2013 J-F Garnier, Visual C++ version by Christoph Gießelink 2016.
+Much code was taken from ILPER for Windows (Copyright (c) 2008-2013 J-F Garnier, Visual C++ version by Christoph Gießelink 2016).
-The terminal emulator code was taken from the pyqterm console widget by Henning Schroeder.
+The terminal emulator code was taken from the pyqterm console widget written by Henning Schroeder.
 The virtual TCP/IP support of pyILPER was significantly improved by Christoph Gießelink who also provided many other improvements.
 The virtual HP7470A plotter engine was derived from the HP2XX software (Heinz W. Werntges, Martin